Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

 * You are familiar with using tools like `scp, cp or rsync` to move configurations, files and data from your local to the remote `Staging` server.

+* You have access to your Production Drupal, Solr and Fedora data and copy from your servers to the new ISLE Staging server.

+* You will schedule a content freeze for all Production Fedora ingests and additions to your Production website.
+This will allow you to get up to date data from Production to Staging.

 ---

 ## Index of instructions